Superfat & Lye Discount

 Does It Matter Which Oil Is the Superfat?

-Note: The soap calculator accounts for total oil weight when calculating superfat.
+Note: The soap calculator accounts for total oil weight.
 It doesn't matter which oil you consider the "superfat oil" — the math works on the total.